aureliealbertmeom/myNEMO/XIOS/README.md

 # XIOS

-Here you will find template scripts and examples of scripts adapted to some existing machine and some arch files.
+Here you will find template scripts and examples of scripts adapted to some existing machine and some arch files for compiling XIOS